Greene CATS Public Transit

 The Greene County Transit Board, D.B.A.
-Greene CATS Public Transit, operates all services, routes and accommodations without regard to race, color, or national origin in accordance with Title VI of the Civil Rights Act of 1964.
+Greene CATS Public Transit, operates all programs and services, without regard to race, color, or national origin in accordance with Title VI of the Civil Rights Act of 1964.
 Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with the Executive Director at 2380 Bellbrook Ave.
 Suite A, Xenia, Ohio 45385, call (937) 708-8322; or email: firstname.lastname@example.org.
 For more information on the Greene County Transit Board civil rights program and the procedures to file a complaint download the information below.
 If information is needed in another language, contact (937) 708-8322.

 Disadvantaged Business Enterprise (DBE) Program